 The framework of the Digital Life Planner business model has been completed.
-Personnel training is also making progress.
 Stocks of roadmaps have been accumulated as well.
-The 61 new employees hired will add competitiveness to the workforce.

 Team-based human resource development is ongoing.
-While maintaining dialogue with premium members, a team of three to five members supports recruitment activities, invites a successful candidate to join the team, and then divide itself into two teams to create a new team, in an amoebalike manner.
+While maintaining dialogue with premium members, a team of three to five members supports recruitment activities, invites a successful candidate to join the team, and then divide itself into two teams to create a new team, in an amoeba-like manner.